shabbyrobe/cachet/README.rst

     Cachet::register();

-Instantiate a :ref:`backend` and a cache:
+Instantiate a backend and a cache:

 .. code-block:: php